krth8/HA-Popup-view/README.md

 7. Find "Popup View" in the integrations list and click "Download"
 8. Restart Home Assistant
 9. Add the integration in Settings->Devices & services.
+10. Clear your browser and companion app frontend cache

 </details>